swcarpentry/2013-10-09-canberra/01-R-basics/02-data-structures.md

 Factors are pretty much integers that have labels on them.
 While factors look (and often behave) like character vectors, they are actually integers under the hood, and you need to be careful when treating them like strings.
 Some string methods will coerce factors to strings, while others will throw an error.

 Sometimes factors can be left unordered.
-Example,
-male, female
+Example: male, female

 Other times you might want factors to be ordered (or ranked).
 Example: low, medium, high.